vivanov-dp/taskslib/docs/Build.md

 *Note: We don't provide a dynamic library configuration for TasksLib at this time.
 If you require dynamic linking, you have to modify the build configurations and the source code accordingly*

+You can take a look at [test/CMakeLists.txt](../test/CMakeLists.txt) for an example of how to integrate the build into your own CMake based project using ExternalProject_Add() - we have done this with the googletest/googlemock framework.
+Otherwise, if you want to build the library stand-alone (and/or the tests for it), keep reading.

 - Clone or download the repo, use the master branch.
 Use shallow copy (depth=1) if you only intend to use the library and not to participate in the development.

 - Run CMake.